GNOME/gnome-software/doc/vendor-customisation.md

    vfunc.
  * Carousel on the category page: Applications are included if they are in the `Featured` subcategory of the displayed category.
-They are also required to have a high-resolution icon, and the set of applications show in the carousel is randomised and limited to (for example) 5.
+They are also required to have a high-resolution icon, and the set of applications shown in the carousel is randomised and limited to (for example) 5.
  * “Editor’s Choice” on the category page: Applications are included if they meet the requirements for being in the carousel, but weren’t chosen as part